 Tel: +49 (0) 2921 – 9437810

-Your rights in relation to the use by us of data relating to you are primarily derived from the GDPR and also from the German Federal Data Protection Act (BDSG).
+Your rights in connection with the use of your data by us are fundamentally governed by the GDPR, supplemented by the German Federal Data Protection Act (BDSG).

-- Right of rectification (see Article 16 GDPR)
+- Right to rectification (see Art.
+16 GDPR)

-- Right to have the processing restricted (see Article 18 GDPR and §35 BDSG)
+- Right to a restriction of processing (see Art.
+18 GDPR and Sect.
+35 BDSG)

-- Right to object to the processing (see Article 21 Paragraph 1 GDPR and §36 BDSG)
+- Right to object to the processing (see Art.
+21 para.
+1 GDPR and Sect.
+36 BDSG)

-- Right of data portability (see Article 20 Paragraph 1 GDPR)
+- Right to data portability (see Art.
+20 para.
+1 GDPR)

-You also have the right to complain to a data protection supervisory authority, should you be of the opinion that we have breached the data protection law provisions when gathering, processing or using your personal data.
-The data protection supervisory authority with responsibility for us is:
+You also have the right to file a complaint with a data protection supervisory authority should it be your opinion that we have not acted in accordance with data protection regulations when we collected, processed, or used your personal data.
+The following data protection supervisory authority is responsible for us:

-When merely using this Internet service for information purposes, we do not gather any personal data, with the exception of the data which is transferred by your browser in order to allow you to visit us and use the content.
+If you only use this website in order to obtain information, we do not collect any personal data with the exception of the data that is transferred by your browser.
+This enables you to visit our site and use the contents.
 Your browser transfers the following data:

 - IP address

-- Website from which the request originates (link)
+- Website that the request comes from (Link)

 - Operating system and its interface

-Use of the contact options provided in our Internet service
+use of the contact possibilities provided by our website

 Google Web Fonts